hkverma/litendb/README.md

 * index - multi-dimensional, hierarchical access to a single point
 * DSLs on DAGs - lazy evaluation

-### Tasks

-#### In Progress

-  Create Liten tensor for query processing
-  Modife schema to add dimension hierarchy.
-For example in TPCH it looks like Child     Parent
-  ORDERS -> CUSTOMER
-  PART -> PARTSUPP
-  SUPP -> NATION -> REGION

-  Add these hierarchies into Schema.

-  Add the following APIs and execute query6 and query5 using these APIs.

-  API -
-  lineitem = vector<region>  region contains set<nations>
-  lineitem = vector<orders>  orders contain set<customer>

-  l1[set<lineitem-ids>] = lineitem.slice(region == "europe")
-  l2[set<lineitem-ids>] = l1[set<lineitem-ids>].filter(for col == "orders" do pred = "orderdate == 1996")
-  l2.aggregate(revenue as ep*(1-dis) by nation)
-  map????

-  Modify Liten to enable these two operations

-  Change ML training example and add features as table in Liten as well Add pcap reading and parsing for network security work with streaming actions

-  Use RecordBatches instead of Table in C++ code, make type names consistent across python and cpp

-#### TODO

-  Use property instead of get_* functions in python
-  Enhance make_dtensor to replace only dimensional columns and replace fact table completely Clean and rerun all the other demo python codes

-  Explore Splunk addition

-  Reading logs from multiple database systems and doing performance analysis (say between Oracle and SQL-Server)

-* Clean LitenIntro_1.ipynb for print outputs
-* Design LitenIntro_2.ipynb with multiple remote cache

-* Create demo with optimized timing
-* Select between all TXXX name or Lxxx names.
-Make it consistent across python and cpp
-* Write cache into SSD or storage for persistence
-* In TTable.h remove multiple maps_ copies, keep only one.
-Do an analysis.
-* Use ctest to run tests (from cmake)
-* What to do if same table is read again & again
-* Register Liten library with pytest
-*

 #### Ideas

 * Added LCache as class in package.
 Works with local as well as Ray remote code.
 Build the demo here.